Kosovo PM hails as ‘positive signs’ recent deals with Serbia

 Serbia doesn't accept Kosovo's 2008 declaration of independence, although its former province has been recognized by about 100 countries, including the U.S. and most EU nations.

-Last week, senior U.S. officials brokered the air and railway deals.
+Last week, senior U.S. officials brokered the air and railway agreements.
 First Serbia, Kosovo and German airline Lufthansa signed an agreement at the U.S. Embassy in Berlin on the resumption of commercial flights.

-On Monday, Kosovo and Serb officials were negotiating the terms of resuming rail service.

-Richard Grenell, the U.S. special envoy for Serbia and Kosovo who visited Pristina and Belgrade last week, urged both sides to focus on the economy, new jobs and prosperity as the way toward normalizing ties.
+Grenell, who visited Pristina and Belgrade last week, urged both sides to focus on the economy, new jobs and prosperity as the way toward normalizing ties.
 He called on Serbia to stop its international de-recognition campaign against Kosovo and on Pristina to lift the 100% tariff.

 Serbia's brutal intervention against Kosovo's independence-seeking ethnic Albanians in 1998-99 prompted NATO to intervene to stop the conflict.